pixelandtonic/craft-fixfks/README.md

 Craft Foreign Key Restoration Tool
 ----------------------------------

-This tool composes of two scripts:
+This tool is composed of two scripts:

 * **dumpfks.php** – used to analyze a fresh Craft install and save a JSON dump of all the foreign keys in the database.
 Results will be stored in the